 Proper cargo hold cleaning procedures mean good risk management

-Jan Fredrik Bjorge , Product Marketing Manager Cleaning Solution
+Jan Fredrik Bjorge , Technical Sales Manager Cargo Hold Cleaning and Tank Cleaning

 The design of modern dry bulk carriers is centred around their holds and has evolved to be as efficient as possible in terms of volume of cargo carried.
 Whether this is coal, grain, iron ore or other bulks, the need is for fast and efficient loading, safe shipping and speedy unloading.

 But what happens when the voyage is completed and the cargo holds are empty?
 What comes next is a crucial process that can make the difference between securing the ship’s next employment and losing a valuable charter by failing to meet regulatory requirements.

 Good cargo hold cleaning is vital for dry cargo shipowners and operators.
 It’s a process that can directly affect the bottom line and which relies on the crew having the right tools to do their job safely and efficiently.

 Torvald Klaveness is among the world’s leading shipowners and operators.
 The Oslo-headquartered company controls 130 vessels carrying some 60 million tonnes per annum of iron ore, coal, grain and bauxite on its own and chartered-in tonnage in the Baumarine and Bulkhandling pools.